mapsedge/delete-in-place/README.md

 If the user chooses "Cancel" or moves the mouse out of the link area, the initial action link is restored.

-If OK is chosen, and "clicked" event is fired by the plugin, which the developer can then use to trigger whatever additional actions they require.
+If OK is chosen, a "clicked" event is fired by the plugin, which the developer can then use to trigger whatever additional actions they require.

 USAGE